 To request emancipation from a court, you must file a petition that explains why you want to be emancipated.
 This means explaining to the court what you will do with the emancipation and why you need emancipation to make those decisions.
 If you are seeking emancipation for marriage, so that you can choose to receive certain medical or surgical procedures your parents disapprove of, or so that you can enter into your own business agreements, these would be good facts to support your petition.

 The court will analyze your case based on what they consider to be in your best interests.
 Decisions regarding child custody and other decisions involving minors always use the child’s best interests as the final deciding factor.
 If the court agrees that emancipating you will help benefit you, they should grant your petition, even if your parents object to your emancipation.

 A parent’s consent and encouragement can go a long way toward helping you achieve emancipation.
 Many petitions for emancipation are used to help minors get married or enter into contracts, both of which may be intensely personal family decisions, and a court will typically see a parent’s support and encouragement as a positive factor that can help you seek emancipation.

 One final important factor to understand is that you can file a petition for emancipation on your own.
 While minors typically need a parent or another responsible adult to file lawsuits and other petitions on their behalf, it would be an unfair restriction to require minors to get a parent’s permission or consent before filing for emancipation.
 Because of this, minors can file for emancipation on their own behalf.
 You can also hire an attorney to file the petition for you or to work with your family to file a petition with their consent and approval.

-Contact Our Arlington Emancipation Lawyers for a Free Consultation
+Contact Our Arlington Emancipation Lawyers for a Confidential Consultation